paul-rogers/druid/docker/base-docker/README.md

 * `wget`, `supervise` and `mysql` installed from the Debian repos.
 * Zookeeper, Kafka and the MySQL (or MariaDB) driver from their respective repos.
+* Supervisor scripts for the above in `/usr/lib/druid/conf/`.

 Key locations: